The Lost Boy (Gossip Girl): Plot

-Production
+An Upper East Side face-off ensues when Blair and Chuck both set their sights on a particular item up for bid at Sotheby's and the personal stakes are high.
+Meanwhile, Serena suspects that Carter may be up to his old habits with gambling and being not completely honest with her.
+Georgina takes an interest in Dan, and Vanessa begins to suspect that something is not quite right with Scott.
+Bree's true intentions with Nate are secretly revealed—having something to do with Carter and his gambling habit.

 Fashion

 A scene in the episode shows Blair and Serena in a catch-up session in Central Park.
 Blair wore a Diane von Furstenberg top, a Vince skirt and Valentino bag.
 Serena, in a Matthew Williamson dress and Treesje bag for a catch-up session.
 Lively later wore a Matthew Williamson vest, Joie blouse and Rag & Bone skirt when filming the final scene of the episode where Serena meets up with Carter Baizen.
 Jessica Szohr was dressed a JMM blouse for a scene involving the guest star Chris Riggi's character, Scott Rosson.